Last modified on March 20th, 2023

 By Brittany Benz

 Effective brand marketing has never been more critical for property management companies as they compete in one of the most competitive leasing environments the industry has experienced.
-Coming out of the pandemic, renter demand is skyrocketing.
-In fact, according to a December 2021 Zumper survey, 81.6% of renters said they plan on moving in the next 12 months.
+In fact, according to the 2022 Zumper Annual Rent Report, 31% of renters submitted more than five applications before signing a lease in 2022 (up 19.1% since 2021).

 To stand out from the competition, you need to prioritize your marketing efforts and website.
 Read on to see what you can do now to attract more leads this leasing season.